ITfoxtec/FoxIDs/docs/auth-method-howto-oidc-google.md

-﻿# Connect Google with OpenID Connect
+﻿# Connect to Google with OpenID Connect

 FoxIDs can be connected to Google with OpenID Connect and authenticate users with Google login.